VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

     max_concurrent_requests: 10
 ```

-Any field sent by the application will be overridden by the value set in `extra_fields`, if defined.
+Any field sent by the application will be overridden by the value set in the `extra_fields`, if defined.
+This protects from unexpected overriding of the provided `extra_fields` by the log shipper.